MAYZGitHub/mayz-contracts/README.md

 3. **Performance Tests**: Evaluate resource usage and optimization.
 4. **Automatic Tests**: Generate and run complex test scenarios automatically.

-For detailed information on our testing approach, test cases, and how to run tests, please refer to our [Testing](./docs/TESTING.md) Documentation.
+For detailed information on our testing approach, test cases, and how to run tests, please refer to our [Testing](./docs/TESTING.md) documentation.

 Run all tests with: